cogsys-tuebingen/gerona/README.md

     roslaunch navigation_launch rviz_controlled.launch

 ### Select robot controller/model
 By default a controller for car-like robots is used (_ackermann_purepursuit_).
-To change this, simply set the environment variable `ROBOT_CONTROLLER` with the name of the controller you want to use.
+To change this, simply set the environment variable `ROBOT_CONTROLLER` with the name of the contproller you want to use.
 For example, to use the omni-drive orthexp controller:

     export ROBOT_CONTROLLER=omni_orthexp